-We complete our annual impairment test in the fourth quarter of each fiscal year and there have been no impairments of goodwill or other intangible assets in fiscal 2012, 2011 or 2010.
+We complete our annual impairment test in the fourth quarter of each fiscal year and there have been no impairments of goodwill or other intangible assets in fiscal 2013, 2012 or 2011.

-We cannot predict future economic conditions or the future market value of our stock or their impact on the Company.
+We cannot predict future economic conditions and their impact on the Company or the future market value of our stock.
 A decline in our market capitalization and/or deterioration in general economic conditions could negatively and materially impact our assumptions and assessment of the fair value of our business.
 If general economic conditions or our financial performance deteriorate, we may be required to record a goodwill impairment charge in the future which could have a material impact on our financial condition and results of operations.

 Property, plant and equipment, and definite-lived intangible assets are depreciated or amortized over their useful lives.
-Useful lives are based on our estimates of the period that the assets will generate revenue.
+Useful lives are based on our estimates of the period that the assets will generate economic benefits.
 Long-lived assets are evaluated for impairment whenever events or circumstances indicate an asset may be impaired.
-There were no impairments of property, plant and equipment, or definite-lived intangible assets in fiscal 2012, 2011 or 2010.
+There were no material impairments of property, plant and equipment, or definite-lived intangible assets in fiscal 2013, 2012 or 2011.